openshift-examples/web/content/deploy/faketime.md

 # Faketime for your application

-How to inject <https://github.com/wolfcw/libfaketime> into your application deployment.
+How to inject <https://github.com/wolfcw/libfaketime> into your application deployment or you use the [Time Machine Operator](https://catalog.redhat.com/software/operators/detail/5e98727a6c5dcb34dfbb19e3)

 === "libfaketime.yaml"